6 Charts That Dismantle The Trope Of Asian Americans As A Model Minority

 The recent LAAUNCH survey also found that almost half of Americans incorrectly believe that Asian Americans are overrepresented or fairly represented in senior positions within American companies, politics, media or other realms.

-In reality, Asian Americans are underrepresented in these positions of power, holding about 3% of these positions in comparison to 7% of the U.S. population, a report from The New York Times found last year.
+In reality, Asian Americans are underrepresented in these positions of power, holding about 3% of these positions in comparison with composing 7% of the U.S. population, a report from The New York Times found last year.

-More specifically, Asian Americans have the lowest degree of representation in political office compared to any other racial or ethnic group.
+More specifically, Asian Americans have the lowest degree of representation in political office compared with any other racial or ethnic group.

 Loading...